eye-division/susanmoxley/_gallery/ceramics-and-textiles.md

   earlier use.

+  When I found a violin case I began a series of ceramic sculptures of Violin women and women baring their weight of their labours.

   I am represented by [Jenny Blyth Art](jennyblythaer@gmail.com)at [Collect Art Fair](craftcouncil.org.uk/collect-fair) at Somerset House, London
 homepage_description_markdown: Textiles and Ceramics